 Welfare Regime

-To partially fill this gap, certain charitable organizations and local associations occasionally distribute basic food baskets.
-Some larger companies also offer in-kind benefits to their employees, such as insurance, food and housing.
-However, due to the reduced availability of foreign exchange since 2015, many of these benefits have been scaled back.
-Additionally, formal sector employment opportunities are limited, and the number of such jobs has decreased since 2015.
-Private health insurance and pension funds/retirement benefits are primarily accessible to individuals with stable employment in the private sector or, to a lesser extent, in the public sector.
+To partially offset these gaps, charitable organizations and local associations occasionally distribute basic food baskets.
+Some larger firms provide in-kind benefits to employees, such as health insurance, food or housing.
+Since 2015, however, reduced access to foreign exchange has led many companies to scale back such benefits.
+Formal-sector employment opportunities are limited and have declined since 2015.
+Private health insurance, pension schemes and retirement benefits are largely confined to workers with stable employment in the private sector or, to a lesser extent, the public sector, leaving the vast majority of the population – given the predominance of informal employment – without coverage.

 Social safety nets

-Women in Angola have a relatively higher representation in politics, public administration and the security forces compared to many other African countries.
-This progress can be traced back to efforts made to actively promote gender equality during the socialist era.
-However, in practical terms, women are still overrepresented in the informal economy and under-represented in post-primary education.
-This educational disparity has led to lower literacy rates among adults, with a literacy rate of 62% for women in contrast to 82% for men in 2021.
-Nonetheless, there is a narrowing gap in literacy rates among individuals under 25, with rates at 80% for females and 85% for males.
+Women in Angola have comparatively high levels of representation in politics, public administration and the security forces relative to many other African countries.
+This reflects policies promoting gender equality during the socialist period.
+In practice, however, women remain overrepresented in the informal economy and under-represented in postprimary education.
+This disparity contributes to lower adult literacy rates: in 2021, literacy stood at 62% for women compared with 82% for men.
+Among those younger than 25, the gap has narrowed, with literacy rates of 80% for women and 85% for men.

 Equal opportunity